Genomics, Evolution and Bioinformatics

 Chang is an immunologist who studies the development and function of the immune system and uses DNA nanostructure to design and construct more useful vaccines and immunotherapeutic agents.

-Garcia-Pichel is the dean of natural sciences for the College of Liberal Arts and Sciences.
+Garcia-Pichel is the Director of the Center for Applied and Fundamental Microbiomics.
 He studies the roles, adaptations and impacts of microbes in natural environments, from desert soils to shallow marine waters.

 Gile is an evolutionary microbiologist who studies single-celled eukaryotes (protists) and symbiosis.

-Rob Harris uses genetic, molecular and imaging techniques to explore the genetics that underlie regeneration, and how we can improve the ability to repair and re-grow tissues after they're damaged.
+The Harris lab uses genetic, molecular and imaging techniques to explore the genetics that underlie regeneration, and how we can improve the ability to repair and re-grow tissues after they're damaged.

 Lake is a cellular and molecular immunologist who is working on biologic inhibitors of tumor cell metastasis.
 He is also developing a new test for Valley Fever that provides a diagnosis for patients with acute disease.

-Jay Taylor is a theoretical population geneticist who uses mathematical models to explore evolutionary processes.
-He is also interested in the biology of soil mites in the Madrean sky islands of Arizona and Sonora.
+Taylor is a theoretical population geneticist who uses mathematical models to explore evolutionary processes.
+He is especially interested in the biology of soil mites in the Madrean sky islands of Arizona and Sonora.

-Wim Vermaas and his group do basic and applied research on cyanobacteria, a group of photosynthetic microbes, using these organisms as a chassis to produce useful compounds (biofuels, green chemicals) from sunlight and CO2.
+Vermaas and his team conduct basic and applied research on cyanobacteria, a group of photosynthetic microbes, using these organisms as a chassis to produce useful compounds (biofuels, green chemicals) from sunlight and CO2.

-Wilson Sayres is a computational evolutionary biologist studying sex-biased processes including human and non-human health and disease.
+Wilson is a computational evolutionary biologist studying sex-biased processes including human and non-human health and disease.

-Jeanne Wilson-Rawls' research focuses on on understanding the regulation of cell fate during development and regeneration with an emphasis on skeletal muscle stem cells and gametogenesis.
+Wilson-Rawls' research focuses on understanding the regulation of cell fate during development and regeneration with an emphasis on skeletal muscle stem cells and gametogenesis.

-Martin Wojciechowski is an evolutionary biologist who studies plant evolution, with an emphasis on the genomics, biogeography, and phylogenetics of legumes (family Leguminosae) and cacti (family Cactaceae).
+Martin Wojciechowski is an evolutionary biologist who studies plants, with an emphasis on the genomics, biogeography, and phylogenetics of legumes (family Leguminosae) and cacti (family Cactaceae).